ardafazla/ardafazla.github.io/_pages/about.md

 My research primarily centers on **deep learning and large-scale optimization**, with an emphasis on developing robust and privacy-preserving deep learning algorithms with mathematical guarantees.
-Recently, I have been particularly interested understanding the learning dynamics of large-scale models, such as the memorization phenomenon, and study how these dynamics evolve under constraints like robustness and adversarial settings.
+Recently, I have been particularly interested in understanding the learning dynamics of large-scale models, such as the memorization phenomenon, and studying how these dynamics evolve under constraints like robustness and adversarial settings.
 I am also exploring the extension of these theoretical insights to practical domains, including distributed and federated learning.

 Research Background & Interests
 ======